 Variable universal life insurance policies

 A variable universal life insurance policy is a type of permanent life insurance.
-As mentioned above, permanent life insurance provides a death benefit you can leave to your beneficiaries after you pass and a cash value account you can use during your lifetime.
-Permanent life insurance comes in three main types:
+Permanent life insurance is twofold: it provides a death benefit you can leave to your beneficiaries after you pass and a cash value account you can use during your lifetime.
+Permanent life insurance comes in four types:

 - Whole life insurance: Fixed premiums, cash value earns interest similar to a savings account